- Search The Registry

 John Carter murdered

-*On this date in 1927, another Black man was lynched, this time in Little Rock, Arkansas.
+*On this date in 1927, another Black man was lynched in Little Rock, Arkansas.

 This murder and the rioting that followed is one of the most notorious incidents of racial violence in the state’s history.
 The experienced and wave of mob violence culminated in the lynching of John Carter.
-This event reveals much about the history of race relations in Little Rock, as well as the state’s struggle with its national image.
-The episode began on April 30, 1927, when the dead body of a twelve-year-old white girl named Floella McDonald was discovered by a janitor in the belfry of the First Presbyterian Church in Little Rock.
+This event reveals much about the history of race relations in Little Rock and the state’s struggle with its national image.
+The episode began on April 30, 1927, when a janitor discovered the dead body of a twelve-year-old white girl named Floella McDonald in the belfry of the First Presbyterian Church in Little Rock.

 Then, on May 4, a thirty-eight-year-old Black man named John Carter allegedly assaulted a white woman and her daughter near downtown Little Rock.
 An armed posse searched the countryside for Carter.
 After finding him later that day, the mob hanged him from a telephone pole and shot him.
-A caravan of cars then dragged Carter’s mangled corpse through the streets of Little Rock, stopping at the intersection of 9th and Broadway, which at the time was the heart of the city’s Black community.
+A caravan of cars then dragged Carter’s mangled corpse through the streets of Little Rock, stopping at the intersection of 9th and Broadway, which was the heart of the city’s Black community at the time.
 For the next several hours, an estimated 5,000 white people rioted in the intersection and surrounding neighborhood.
-Carter’s body was set ablaze, with doors and furniture from neighborhood businesses and churches serving as fuel.
+Carter’s body was set ablaze, with doors and furniture from neighborhood businesses and churches serving fuel.

-As a result of warnings from the city’s Black leaders, including Scipio A. Jones, no local residents ventured into the streets, and further bloodshed was avoided.
-Three hours after the rioting began, (then) Governor John Martineau deployed the Arkansas National Guard to the scene, and upon arrival, they found a member of the mob directing traffic with a charred arm that had been broken off of Carter’s body.
+As a result of warnings from the city’s Black leaders, including Scipio A. Jones, no residents ventured into the streets, and further bloodshed was avoided.
+Three hours after the rioting began, (then) Governor John Martineau deployed the Arkansas National Guard to the scene.
+Upon arrival, they found a mob member directing traffic with a charred arm broken off of Carter’s body.
 Soon thereafter, the crowd dispersed.
 The next day, the police detained a boy on Main Street for selling pictures of John Carter’s lynched body for fifteen cents a copy.
-Local leaders including Martineau, newspaper editors, and businessmen strongly condemned the lynching and rioting.
+Local leaders, including Martineau, newspaper editors, and businessmen strongly condemned the lynching and rioting.

 A grand jury was convened to investigate the incident, but it deadlocked and was dismissed without issuing indictments.
 The lynching also received immediate coverage from the national media, whose attention was already focused on Arkansas because of the devastating Mississippi River Flood of 1927.
 Consequently, local leaders were very concerned about damage to the state’s image and the negative impact that the lynching might have on the flood relief efforts.
 Anxiety continued in Little Rock for the next several weeks.